Pelham-Lab/rhythmidia/README.md

 ## The Experiment Tab
 1. Whether opening an existing experiment file or working from a new pack image, granular experiment data, plots, and statistical analysis data are located on the Experiment tab
-2. Experiment data (Entry, Pack, Tube # in pack, Period calculated 3 ways) is located in the table in the top left
+2. Experiment data (Entry, Pack, Tube # in pack, Period calculated 3 ways, Growth rate) is located in the table in the top left
 3. In the top right is the frame for statistical analysis of any number of tubes:<br />
     a.
 Select packs, tubes, and a method of period analysis in the 3 lists<br />
     b.
 To select multiple packs or tubes, use control-click<br />